Volkswagen Golf Mk5: Models

-Station wagon
+Variant (wagon)

-The station wagon version of the Golf Mk5 debuted at the International Geneva Motor Show in March 2007 and was marketed as the Golf Variant in the German domestic market, in The United States as the Jetta SportWagen, and in Argentina and Uruguay as the Vento Variant.
+The station wagon version of the Golf Mk5 debuted at the International Geneva Motor Show in March 2007 and was marketed as the Golf Variant in European markets, in The United States as the Jetta SportWagen, and in Argentina and Uruguay as the Vento Variant.
 Designed by Murat Günak, it is more closely related to the Jetta saloon with a shared front fascia design and front doors.
 It was produced in Puebla, Mexico since April 2007 alongside the similar Jetta with a targeted annual production of 120,000 units.

 Volkswagen did not intend to release the station wagon/estate version of the Golf Mk5 until later in its life cycle.
-Initially, Volkswagen expected the Golf Plus and Touran to be able to cover the station wagon segment left by the Golf, however it was reported that dealers and customers were asking for a replacement instead.
+Initially, Volkswagen expected the Golf Plus and Touran to be able to cover the station wagon segment left by the Golf, but it was reported that dealers and customers were asking for a conventional station wagon version.

-It was facelifted in late 2009, with changes including the front clip and interior from the Golf Mk6, while the remaining is based on the pre-facelifted model.
-It is marketed as the station wagon version of the Golf Mk6 as it was sold alongside it.
+The station wagon version was facelifted in late 2009, with changes including the front clip and interior from the Golf Mk6, while the remaining is based on the pre-facelifted model.
+It was marketed as the station wagon version of the Golf Mk6 as it was sold alongside it.
 The facelifted model was also marketed as the Golf Wagon and Variant in the Canada and Mexico, while it continued to be sold as the Jetta SportWagen in the United States.